Fleet Services

 • Follow-up

 4. All alcohol and drug testing required under this policy will be conducted under guidelines and procedures consistent with the regulations issued by the Federal Department of Transportation under the Omnibus Transportation Employee Testing Act of 1991.
 Any costs associated with this testing will be the responsibility of the employee's school/department.
-Fleet Safety c/o Risk Management in EHS will coordinate all alcohol and drug testing with the medical provider and notify supervisors of test locations, dates, and times for employees under their supervision.
+Fleet Safety c/o Office of Risk Management will coordinate all alcohol and drug testing with the medical provider and notify supervisors of test locations, dates, and times for employees under their supervision.
 Employees will then be notified through their supervisors of the test location, date, and time for any required testing.

 5. Any UMB driver who as a result of a substance abuse screening is found to be under the influence of alcohol or drugs while on duty will be subject to administrative/disciplinary action consistent with all applicable federal and state statutes and UMB/USM policies.
 Specifically, on the first occasion, the employee will be subject to a 15-day suspension and mandatory participation in a treatment program designated by the Employee Assistance Program.
 Other sanctions including but not limited to temporary reassignment, denial of pay increase, and/or unsatisfactory performance evaluation also may be imposed.
 An employee who is temporarily reassigned from duties and responsibilities for transporting HAZMATS will continue to be required to participate in a treatment program and to be randomly tested for alcohol and drugs.
 On the second positive test for alcohol or drugs while on duty, the employee will be terminated from employment.